 It was June 5, 2017, when I opened my weary eyes inside the recovery room of NYC’s Lenox Hill Hospital.
 What time was it?
-My body stung with post-op pain as my vision came into focus on a nearby clock.
+My body was stung with pain after endometriosis surgery as my vision came into focus on a nearby clock.
 I looked for a nurse.

 “Is it really 9:15 p.m.?”

 “Yes,” she replied, “you were in surgery for over four hours.”

 The nurse had shocking news.
 My endometriosis excision specialist, Dr. Tamer Seckin told her that my ovary fused to my abdomen.
 My appendix was covered in endometriosis and had to be removed.
 Endometriosis blanketed my colon, uterus, and bladder.
 Seckin combed through my abdomen, meticulously removing whatever traces of the disease he could find.

 “No one knows how you were even walking,” the nurse told me.

 Barely 24 hours ago, I was driving to New Jersey to celebrate my parents’ 46th wedding anniversary when the pain on my right side took hold of me, causing me to double over as I shook uncontrollably behind the wheel.
 I knew I could not tough it out anymore, and had to go to the emergency room.

 My ER visit came only after three weeks of constant agony.
 I tried to downplay my condition and hoped it would pass—but endometriosis doesn’t work like that.
 It makes the rules, not you.

 The talk with Dr. Seckin after my endometriosis surgery